Burlington Flower Planting Services

 Contact Burlington’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper disposal and recycling of garden materials in Burlington is essential for environmental stewardship and compliance with local regulations.
-Residents should separate packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments may be disposed of through residential waste channels.
-Plant debris, including leaves and stems, is accepted as seasonal yard waste from April through November, but must be placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
-For integration with composting programs and to coordinate volunteer garden or beautification initiatives, residents are encouraged to work with the
+Proper garden material disposal in Burlington, MA, is essential for environmental stewardship and compliance with local regulations.
+Residents must separate packaging (cardboard, containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April to November, provided it is placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
+Coordination with municipal programs supports community beautification and volunteer garden initiatives.
+For guidance on disposal schedules and composting integration:

 25 Center Street, Burlington, MA 01803